JanVerderber/gae-registration-login/README.md

 - Users can login with e-mail and password
 - When users login, they see all the users registered and their ID
 - Users can change their password using /change-password
+- If users forget their password they can request to change it on login page
 - Multiple sessions so users can have more sessions (Login from different clients)
 - CSRF protection
 - The app checks session and CSRF tokens for expiration
 - CRON job that removes unverified users after 24 hours
+- Background e-mail sending task

 ## Where are enviroment variables?
 - Google App Engine doesn't have environment variables.
 They should be stored inside Settings model in Datastore database.
 Simply deploy this app to GAE and use Datastore manager to insert your environment variables.
 Settings include variable "name" for example: "SECRET_KEY", and "value": "dhzaiz21z317bdhak9".
 By default this app needs 3 variables to work with GAE: PROD_ENV (this should be something like "production_GAE"), SendGrid-Mail (your SendGrid API key) and APP_EMAIL (the e-mail with which you will send app e-mails).